§ 1 Scope and Amendment of the General Terms and Conditions

 - (1).
 The relationship shall commence on the day on which access to the software is set up for the customer and its authorized users.

 - (2).
-The minimum contract period is 1 month and will be extended by a further month if it is not duly terminated by one of the parties at the end of the term.
+The minimum contract period is 3 months and will be extended by 3 further months if it is not duly terminated by one of the parties at the end of the term.
 The right of extraordinary termination for good cause or any special termination rights existing under this contract or under the law remain unaffected.

 - (3).
 If the customer continues to use the software after the end of the rental period, the rental relationship shall not be deemed extended. § 545 BGB is not applicable.